berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 deb-src http://security.ubuntu.com/ubuntu eoan-security multiverse
 ```

-6.5 **Optional**: Copy terminfo if you're using a different terminal emulator such as kitty at this point:
+6.5 **Optional**: Copy terminfo if using a different terminal emulator such as kitty at this point:
 ```
 cp -r ~/.terminfo/ /mnt/root/
 ```